purdue-arc/site/content/blog/news/rc.md

 - A valuable opportunity to attract talented undergraduate and graduate students to join your lab or contribute to your area of research.
 - An exceptional platform for your students to demonstrate their work through posters or oral presentations, and compete for awards, further elevating the visibility and recognition of your lab.

-If this event sounds interesting to you, please take 2 minutes to answer the following Qualtrics survey by Tuesday, February 21st.
-This does not represent a final decision or a commitment.
+If this event sounds interesting to you, please take 2 minutes to answer the following Qualtrics survey by Tuesday, February 21st. **This does not represent a final decision or a commitment.**

 https://purdue.ca1.qualtrics.com/jfe/form/SV_08RogL7amwafaia

-We look forward to seeing you at the event!
+We look forward your response!